Hall Communications: Acquisitions and sales

 WLVL Lockport was sold in 1981.
 Also in 1981, Hall relocated to Lakeland, Florida, following the acquisition of its first two Florida properties, WONN and WPCV, in 1981.

 In 1983, WJOY and WQCR (FM) in Burlington, Vermont were purchased for $2.2 million.

 WBVP and WWKS, Beaver Falls, Pennsylvania were sold to M.T.
 Communications in 1985.

 In 1995, Hall purchased now-silent WNLC and WTYD in New London, Connecticut.
 WXZR, East Lyme, Connecticut was purchased in 1998 to replace WNLC.
 Also in 1995, stations WWRZ Fort Meade, Florida and WLKF Lakeland, Florida were added to the company's Lakeland cluster and WKOL Plattsburgh, New York was added to the Burlington, Vermont cluster.

 In 2001, WHRC in West Warwick, Rhode Island was added to the station's New Bedford/Providence cluster.

 In 2005, WIZN and WBTZ were purchased and added to the company's Vermont holdings.

 Hall Communications sold WKZA to Media One Group (owners of all of the other commercial stations in the area) and WLKW to Educational Media Foundation in August 2018.

 Hall sold WROZ, Lancaster, Pennsylvania to the Educational Media Foundation on July 13, 2021 for $1.725 million.
 Hall Communications has sold the rest of its Central Pennsylvania cluster to Forever Media.
 Forever purchased the Sports simulcast “ESPN 92.7” WONN-FM Starview and 1490 WLPA/92.5 W223CH Lancaster for $400,000.

+On February 12, 2026, a press release from MARC Radio Group announced that they would be acquiring all of Hall Communications' Florida radio stations.